Structural insights in galectin-1-glycan recognition :relevance of the glycosidic linkage and the N-acetylation pattern of sugar moieties

 Original Format

-- Porciúncula González, Cecilia, “Structural insights in galectin-1-glycan recognition :relevance of the glycosidic linkage and the N-acetylation pattern of sugar moieties,” RIQUIM - Repositorio Institucional de la Facultad de Química - UdelaR, accessed June 2, 2023, http://riquim.fq.edu.uy/items/show/6462.
+Porciúncula González, Cecilia et al., “Structural insights in galectin-1-glycan recognition :relevance of the glycosidic linkage and the N-acetylation pattern of sugar moieties,” RIQUIM - Repositorio Institucional de la Facultad de Química - UdelaR, accessed November 17, 2025, https://riquim.fq.edu.uy/items/show/6462.